-Every day, your cat goes to the litter box, walks around inside it, and even covers the litter back up before she leaves.
-Then she may go straight to jumping on your nice kitchen counters, into your lap, or onto your dining room table.
+Every day, your cat goes to the litter box, walks around inside it, and even covers their business up before they leave.
+Then they may go straight to jumping on your nice kitchen counters, into your lap, or onto your dining room table.

-Your Cat’s Paws Aren’t Perfectly Clean – but They’re Pretty Close
+Your Cat’s Paws Aren’t Perfectly Clean, But They’re Pretty Close

-Unfortunately, there’s no way to know for certain that your cat cleaned her paws before jumping on your counters.
+Unfortunately, there’s no way to know for certain that your cat cleaned their paws before jumping on your counters.
 However, you can rest easy knowing that cats, on average, clean themselves and other household cats during half of their waking hours, sometimes even more.

 Keep Your Counters Clean

-Despite how often your cat cleans herself, you probably don’t want to rely solely on your cat’s cleanliness to make sure the spaces where you eat and prepare food are clean.
+Despite how often your cat self cleans, you probably don’t want to rely solely on your cat’s fastidiousness to make sure the spaces where you eat and prepare food are clean.

 The Toxoplasmosis Danger

-What if Kitty’s Paw is Dirty?
+What If Kitty’s Paws Are Dirty?

-Using a Litter Mat
+Using A Litter Mat

-In general, cat’s paws are really quite clean.
+In general, cats’ paws are usually quite clean.
 Cats spend a lot of time grooming and bathing themselves, as cleanliness is a top priority.
 But this doesn’t mean you should rely on that cleanliness when it comes to your kitchen counters and eating areas.

 Practice good hygiene by cleaning the counters regularly and washing your hands before you eat or cook, so you and your kitty can stay healthier and happier.